‘A tremendous loss’: Retired state trooper and Air Force veteran fatally shot in Winthrop remembered as dedicated public servants

 “There was no better human being than Dave Green … He was a generous, kind, intelligent, and caring man,” lifelong friend Nick Tsiotos said.
 “This is a tremendous loss for the town of Winthrop and for everybody who loves people who are great people.”

-Aria Green said he was glad to hear from others about what he brother meant to them.
+Aria Green said he was glad to hear from others about what his brother meant to them.

 “It’s been therapeutic for me and my wife to hear the stories about my brother,” Aria Green said.
 “I always knew my brother was a great man, but the extent and the number of people that he touch is amazing.”